Bomb the Music Industry!: History

 In 2007, following their performance at SKAppleton, Bomb the Music Industry! embarked on the Real Bands Tour?, featuring a full-band lineup, an approach which was reflected in the production of their 2007 record Get Warmer, and followed for subsequent records.
 While they continued releasing their records digitally for free via Quote Unquote Records, from Get Warmer onward they partnered with Asian Man Records for physical releases.
 Their first official music video, for the song "Wednesday Night Drinkball" from their 2009 record Scrambles, was directed by Bryan Schlam and premiered after the album's release.

 Following the release of the album Vacation in 2012, an instrumental version of the track "Can’t Complain" was featured in an episode of The Office.
 They also recorded a cover of "Little Boxes" which was featured in a season eight opening sequence of Weeds.
 Later that year, the band announced an indefinite hiatus, stating that their summer US tour would likely be their last, stating that "the 9 – 10 months of our lives when we are not playing music are not fantastic. ... it seems like it’s just time to see if there’s anything out there that can provide us with full-time joy instead of part-time joy."
 Following an international farewell tour in 2013, the band played their final show in Brooklyn on January 19, 2014.
 A documentary about the band titled Never Get Tired produced by filmmaker Sara Crow, which had been funded via Kickstarter and had begun filming in 2010 prior to the band's breakup, was released in 2015, commemorating the band's history and legacy.

 Jeff Rosenstock has since pursued a career as a solo artist, releasing his full-length first solo album, We Cool? in 2015.
-John DeDeomini continues to perform in Rosenstock's backing band, "Death Rosenstock," which also features Matt Keegan's Shinobu bandmate Mike Huguenor.
-Rosenstock is also the music composer for the animated childrens' show Craig of the Creek.
+John DeDomenici continues to perform in Rosenstock's backing band, "Death Rosenstock," which also features Matt Keegan's Shinobu bandmate Mike Huguenor.
+Rosenstock is also the music composer for the animated children's show Craig of the Creek.